 Most SMP practitioners will apply a numbing cream to the scalp in order to minimise any discomfort their client may experience.
 However, it is important for prospective clients to note that they will probably experience some level of pain during the procedure as the treatment relies heavily on the use of needles.

-Everybody’s ability to endure pain is different; what may feel like a mere tickle to some, could be extremely painful for others.
-However, with the right training and skill set, most practitioners will have the relevant knowledge needed in order to reduce this pain to a minimum.
+Everybody’s ability to endure pain is different; what may feel like a mere tickle to some could be extremely painful for others.
+However, with the right training and skill set, most practitioners will have the relevant knowledge to reduce this pain to a minimum.

 How Much Does Scalp Micropigmentation Cost?

 The price of SMP varies depending on how much of the scalp needs to be covered and how many sessions a client may require.
 A scalp micropigmentation technician should provide a detailed quote to each client following the initial consultation.
-Prices for a SMP treatment can range from approximately £300 to £3,000.
+Prices for a SMP treatment can costs anywhere from £300 to £3,000.

 How Long Does Scalp Micropigmentation Last?

 Scalp micropigmentation is a semi-permanent solution to hair loss.
 As time passes, results of a scalp micropigmentation procedure will fade as the skin naturally renews and exfoliates itself.
 That said, SMP results can last for up to eight years.